 Sourced Tellicherry Peppercorn Grinder

 Braising is the perfect winter weekend food project.
-Sweet and tangy, this recipe takes advantage of cozy days indoors to bring you a comforting meal featuring three of Jacobsen Salt Co.'s best – Infused Garlic Salt, Infused Pinot Noir Salt, and Bee Local Willamette Valley Honey.
-Garlic Salt is used to season the meat to create bold flavor while our floral Willamette Valley Honey contrasts beautifully with the red wine vinegar.
-Our Pinot Noir Salt, made with Underwood Pinot Noir by Union Wine Co., is added to finish the dish and enhance the wine used in the braising process.
+Sweet and tangy, this recipe takes advantage of cozy days indoors to bring you a comforting meal featuring three of Jacobsen Salt Co.'s best – Infused Garlic Salt, Infused Pinot Noir Salt, and Raw Blackberry Honey.
+Garlic Salt is used to season the meat to create bold flavor while our honey from the Willamette Valley contrasts beautifully with the red wine vinegar.
+Our Pinot Noir Salt is added to finish the dish and enhance the wine used in the braising process.

 The recipe below has varying ingredient amounts depending on the size of your Dutch oven (or other preferred ovenproof pan with a cover).
 You may need more or less stock than the recipe calls for; that's no problem!
 As long as you have enough liquid to cover up to 3/4 of your short ribs and vegetables, you are guaranteed deliciousness.
 Feel free to experiment with aromatics and flavors.

 Preheat the oven to 350 degrees.